Altius/soda/README.md

 ## Credits

-Authored in various `bash`- and Perl-flavored incarnations since 2008 by Bob Thurman, Richard Sandstrom, Scott Kuehn, Jay Hesselberth, Richard Humbert, Brady Miller and Alex Reynolds.
-Python rewrite was authored by Alex Reynolds.
+Authored in various `bash`- and Perl-flavored incarnations and tweaked since 2008 by Bob Thurman, Richard Sandstrom, Scott Kuehn, Jay Hesselberth, Richard Humbert, Brady Miller and Alex Reynolds.
+The Python rewrite in 2016 was authored by Alex Reynolds.